-The Wild Atlantic Way is Ireland's longest defined coastal touring route.
+The Wild Atlantic Way comprising 2,500km of stunning coastline is Ireland's longest coastal touring route.
 From Donegal to Cork, explore the rugged beauty of the west.
 Wherever you travel along the Wild Atlantic Way you'll find treasures and gems and breathtaking scenery along the way.
 It’s inspiring, renewing, relaxing and invigorating!
 Enjoy..

 Take in the majesty of Mullaghmore Head, Downpatrick Head and Keem Strand to name just a few as you travel from Donegal to Mayo along the Wild Atlantic Way.
 Prepare to be charmed and beguiled by the sights and sounds of the many landmarks and discovery points along the way.